Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 - **First Time Playing - I want to experience the intro sequence.**
   - To experience the intro sequence, disable the `Quick Start - Wasteland Starting Gear - Uranium Fever Merge Patch` mod in the Mod Organizer 2 `Optional Settings & Additions` separator.
-  - Please note the intro sequence is known to be associated with bugs, and we will not provide support for associated bugs.
+  - Please note the intro sequence is known to be associated with bugs, and we will not provide support for these bugs.

 - **First Time Playing - Do you have any tips on how to be successful?**
   - Avoid reducing any SPECIAL stat too low during character creation.
 No stat is useless in Uranium Fever, despite this being contrary to standard Fallout: New Vegas.